 That's a reason for recusal.

-Now the special counsel shouldn't even be there anyway, because it's not cause and because the original part of the investigation was, oh, let's look into collusion of Trump and Russia, because that has now been disproven and is now gone and finished.
+And because the original part of the investigation was, oh, let's look in the collusion of Trump and Russia because that has now been disproven and is now gone and finished.

 I'll play it later in the program.

-And the fact that he does not looking into the Ukrainian attempts to influence our election, because that involves the DNC and and this woman Chalupa, and of course, the Clinton campaign and the DNC and W Wasam and Schul.
+And the fact that he does not look into the Ukrainian attempts to influence our election, because that involves the DNC and this woman, Chalupa, and, of course, the Clinton campaign and the DNC and Debbie Wasserman Schultz.

 I don't see any investigation into that collusion.

-I don't see any investigation into Hillary Clinton and mishandling of classified information, even though James Comey it appears did the same thing, and after the mishandling of it, the destruction of classified top secret special access program information or lying to the FBI.
+I don't see any investigation into Hillary Clinton and mishandling of classified information, even though James Comey, it appears, did the same thing.

-Well, I only I only had an email server because I wanted one device.
+Well, I only had an email server because I wanted one device.

 Okay.